 - SBA does not initiate contact on either 7a or Disaster loans or grants.
 If you are proactively contacted by someone claiming to be from the SBA, suspect fraud.

 - Look out for phishing attacks/scams utilizing the SBA logo.
-The presence of an SBA logo on a webpage does not guaranty the information is accurate or endorsed by SBA.
+The presence of an SBA logo on a webpage does not guarantee the information is accurate or endorsed by SBA.
 Please cross-reference any information you receive with information available at www.sba.gov.
 Any email communication from SBA will come from accounts ending with sba.gov.
-These may be attempts to obtain your personally identifiable information (PII),to obtain personal banking access, or to install ransomware/malware on your computer.
+These may be attempts to obtain your personally identifiable information (PII), to obtain personal banking access, or to install ransomware/malware on your computer.

 - Personal Identifiable Information - Don't release any private information (especially Social Security numbers, credit card information, or banking information) in response to an unsolicited call, letter, or email.

 - Fake web pages.
-Cyber criminals impersonate the Small Business Administration COVID-19 relief webpage through phishing emails.
+Cybercriminals impersonate the Small Business Administration COVID-19 relief webpage through phishing emails.
 The phishing emails contain a malicious link to a fake page used for re-directs and credential stealing.
-The phishing email subject line currently reads, "SBA Application - Review and Proceed" and the sender is marked as "disastercustomerservice@sba[.]gov." Legitimate government entities will have websites and emails that end with .gov such as www.sba.gov.
+The phishing email subject line currently reads, "SBA Application - Review and Proceed" and the sender has marked it as "disastercustomerservice@sba[.]gov." Legitimate government entities will have websites and emails that end with .gov such as www.sba.gov.
 Note: SBA.com is not a legitimate site.

 - Fees & Conditions.
-If you are contacted by someone promising to get approval of an SBA loan, but requires any payment up front or offers a high interest bridge loan in the interim, suspect fraud.
+If you are contacted by someone promising to get the approval of an SBA loan, but require any payment upfront or offer a high-interest bridge loan in the interim, suspect fraud.
 SBA limits the fees a broker can charge a borrower to 3% for loans $50,000 or less and 2% for loans $50,000 to $1,000,000 with an additional ¼% on amounts over $1,000,000.
 Any attempt to charge more than these fees is inappropriate.